-Manner of Offering "At the market" offering that may be made from time to time through our sales agent, SVB primarily to fund research and development and product discovery expenses for our clinical and preclinical research and development activities and for working capital and general corporate purposes.
-See "Use of Proceeds."
+Use of Proceeds We intend to use the net proceeds of this offering primarily to fund research and development and product discovery expenses for our clinical and preclinical research and development activities and for working capital and general corporate purposes.
+See the section entitled "Use of Proceeds" on page S-7 of this prospectus supplement.